Where Was the Blood Sprinkled in the Second Temple?

 Thus, the sacrificial rituals continued as before, but without the presence of the Ark in Second Temple (Mishnh Yoma5:2).
 It is true that God’s presence dwelt between the two cherubims over the mercy seat (Exodus 25:17-22), where the blood was sprinkled by the High priest in the Holy of Holies (Exodus 25:17-22), but God’s presence was not only limited to the existence of the Ark in the temple.
 And when Jehoash captured the temple in 786 BC, he too acted wisely by not mentioning the Ark’s disappearance, to avoid religious consequences.

 This secret continued until the time of Jeremiah who declared: “men shall no longer speak of the Ark of the Covenant, nor shall it come to mind.
-They shall not mention it, or miss it, or make another” (Jer.
-3:16).
+They shall not mention it, or miss it, or make another” (Jeremiah 3:16).
 Jeremiah predicted the coming of the time when God would set up His abode upon the earth.
 God’s real presence would make the symbol of His presence superseded.
-Jeremiah‘s declaration that no Ark would be made in the future suggests that he knew of this secret and that the Ark was no longer in existence.
+The prophet’s declaration that no Ark would be made in the future suggests that he knew of this secret and that the Ark was no longer in temple.